 To help us figure out the best curly hair ideas, we spoke with Ruth Roche, global artistic ambassador for Pureology.
-Roche, a celebrity hair stylist who’s worked with both dark brown hair pop divas and ash blonde award-winning actresses, helped us find the perfect haircuts and hairstyles that will look flawless with curls of all textures.
+Roche, a celebrity hair stylist who’s worked with both dark brown hair pop divas and ash blonde award-winning actresses, helped us find the best curly haircuts and styles for 2019.

 There has been a big debate in the curly community during the last few years about whether or not it’s best to cut curly hair wet or dry.
-Many stylists prefer to stick to the traditional technique and cut hair while it’s wet.
-Others insist curl patterns are so different when hair is wet, curly hair should only be cut dry as hair is styled dry.
+Many stylists prefer to stick to the traditional technique and cut hair while it’s wet, while others insist that curl patterns are so different when hair is wet, curly hair should only be cut dry because it’s styled dry.

 Roche believes the best haircuts combine both techniques.

 When removing a lot of length, it is easier to start wet and cut the ends blunt.
 As far as layering, I prefer to do the majority dry, where you can see the curl pattern and exactly where the length or curls will end up living...Cutting freehand on dry hair is a great approach to create a naturally layered look and avoids over-layering the hair, or cutting the layers too short.

 Layers are great for curly hair!
 If you’ve just recently embraced your curly hair and are not sure which curly cut is for you, Roche suggests beginning with long layers.